 My recommendation for a rainproof lighter jacket in wet weather is the Burberry Lightweight Quilted Jacket which Ava has seen a lot of wear out of.
 Bear in mind, I always buy her coats and jackets one size up.
 This way I can roll up the sleeves when they are slightly larger and with the Burberry jacket the check pattern underneath looks great and that way you can get more wear out of them for a longer period then just one season.
 We have the mink colour however they do come in three colours.
 Burberry also have the option of the Burberry Diamond Quilted Hood Jacket which I am also a fan of as the hood provides that extra coverage.
 These lighter jackets are also great for autumn.

 A wool coat for those dry yet cooler days is also ideal.
 I really like the quality and design of Rachel Riley, who has a wide selection of winter coats for both boys and girls.
 The coats are all lined and button fastening.
 They are thick, and quite heavy which is great for keeping in the warmth and feel soft to touch.
-Ava has the Rachel Riley Boys Blue Wool Blend Coat (I dress her in boy blue as well).
+Ava has the Rachel Riley Boys Blue Wool Blend Coat (I dress her in blue as well).
 The inside is this beautiful bronze gold and the coat is so well crafted, and very warm.
-Chloé also has the most gorgeous faux fur wool coat out this season which is a great lighter alternative for girls or Bonpoint’s Joliesse Coat.
+Chloé also have a lovely faux fur wool and cashmere blend coat out this season which is a great lighter alternative for girls or Bonpoint’s Minois Coat Ecru.

 A pram suit like this cosy faux fur hooded button up knit from Mebi is great for everyday walks in the pram and for toddlers to run around in outdoors.
 They can easily be removed for meal times and provide that extra all over warmth toddlers need when exploring in winter.